ravencore06/GenForm/README.md

 ---

 ## 📬 Contact

-For queries or support, feel free to reach out:
+For queries, support, or collaborations, feel free to reach out:

+📧 Email: amansingh080704@gmail.com

+💼 LinkedIn: linkedin.com/in/amansingh08
 - **GitHub Issues**: Open an issue in the repository 🐛

 ---